Where Should I Live in Los Angeles?

 NORTH HOLLYWOOD

 NoHo is the artsy part of the valley.
-Many people move here for their first place because it is super close to Hollywood (check that free Neighborhood Cheat Sheet to see what I’m talking about), and the rent is much cheaper than most other hoods.
+Lots of small theaters, etc. Many people move here for their first place because it is super close to Hollywood (check that free Neighborhood Cheat Sheet to see what I’m talking about), and the rent can be cheaper than other hoods.
 But you want to do a drive-by.
 Half of Noho is awesome, but the other half, you probably shouldn’t walk alone at night.
+They’ve built some new, nice apartment buildings, and there is even a park in North Hollywood.
+Also home to the Television Academy.

 Burbank is closest to Hollywood, being the very first exit off the 101.
 It houses big studios like Warner Bros. and Disney (studio map included in that free Neighborhood Cheat Sheet).
-It’s family oriented, less expensive rent, and very safe.
-You can even check out Porn Star Karaoke on Tuesday nights at Sardo’s.
-Like real porn stars.
-Singing karaoke.
-(I swear it's still a safe area :))
+It’s family oriented, less expensive rent than some areas of LA, and very safe.
+Toluca Lake is next to Burbank?
+I get them confused, because they are super close to each other.
+Same vibe.

 GLENDALE